rosskarchner/Kicktext/README.md

 * Extensible transformation tools (plus built-in support for AsciiDoc)
 * pygments for github-style syntax coloring.

-It's not my goal to create a 1:1 copy, but the core concept is definitely inspired by Bret Terpstra's [Marked](http://markedapp.com).
+It's not my goal to create a 1:1 copy, but the core concept is definitely inspired by Brett Terpstra's [Marked](http://markedapp.com).
 Thank you!